-The Department of Modern Languages and Hispanic Studies offers a Bachelor of Arts degree in Spanish as well as a Spanish minor.
-The first- and second-year courses fulfill the General Education foreign language requirement for the Bachelor of Arts degree.
-They are designed to develop communicative skills in listening, speaking, reading and writing Spanish.
+The Department of Modern Languages and Hispanic Studies offers a Spanish minor.
+The basic courses are designed to develop communicative skills in listening, speaking, reading and writing Spanish.
 The advanced courses cover topics in Spanish language, grammar and pedagogy, in addition to Spanish and Spanish-American culture and literature.

-Special features of the department include the utilization of computer software, audio and video resources, a Conversation Partner program for students in the beginning classes and opportunities for international experience.
+Special features of the department include the utilization of computer software and audio and video resources.

 Psychology and Family Studies